apache/pulsar/site2/docs/functions-package.md

     }
     ```

-     For the package imported, you can use one of the following interfaces:
+     For the imported package, you can use one of the following interfaces:
     - Function interface provided by Java 8: `java.util.function.Function`
     - Pulsar Function interface: `org.apache.pulsar.functions.api.Function`